COVID19Tracking/website/_src/notes.md

 (<https://www.healthvermont.gov/response/infectious-disease/2019-novel-coronavirus>)

+Text (2) and table (1) disagree about the number of positives.
+Text is obviously right as of 3/11.
 They say "This table is updated daily by 1:00 p.m.
 Last updated: \[date]" Use date provided and time =  13:00.

 ### Virginia